nice-digital/engineering/development-reviews/guidance-for-developers.md

 ## How to prepare for your own development review

 * Ask for [360 feedback from your colleagues](https://nice-digital.github.io/develop-your-skills/#/feedback).
-Do this first so that people have time to provide feedback.
+Do this first so that people have time to provide feedback (give them a week before your review if you can).
 Multiple perspectives are more useful than one perspective.
-You should be seeking feedback from your manager and some of the people that you've worked with.
+You should be seeking feedback from your manager and some of the people that you've worked with, including from people working in related disciplines.
 * Create yourself a confluence page in the [DEV space](https://nicedigital.atlassian.net/wiki/spaces/DEV/overview) using the 'Career development plan - software developer' template.
 Call your page 'Career development plan - ${Firstname} ${Lastname}'.
 * Click the padlock icon in the top right and make this page only visible to yourself and your line manager.
 * Fill in your career development plan page yourself (plan a couple of hours for this)